SAP-samples/btp-developer-guide-cap/documentation/saas/cap-mtx/enable-mtx/3-subscribe-mtx.md

 > [!NOTE]
 > When running these commands, you use the predefined mocked user `yves`.
 For more information, see the section on [predefined mock users](https://cap.cloud.sap/docs/node.js/authentication#mock-users).
 > To see all available options, run `cds subscribe --help`.

+> [!WARNING]
+> If the subscription fails, check the output of the sidecar terminal for errors.
+Common issues include: 404 Subscription Endpoint not found.
+You can fix it by deleting `~/.cds-services.json` file and retry.
+>